How to Start your Freelancing Business and Make money online

 Get two different plain sheets of paper.
 On each paper, rule a straight vertical line from the top to the bottom of the sheet.

-On one side of the sheet, list out each of the skills and abilities you have, based on your level of expertise, experience or exposure.
+On one side of the sheet, list out each of the skills, abilities and expertise you have, based on your education, job or general life experiences.

-On the opposite side, write down your estimated level of exposure, expertise and or experience with the skills within the range of 1-100, with 100 being the highest level.
+On the opposite side, write down your estimated level of exposure, expertise and or experience with the skills or expertise within the range of 1-100, with 100 being the highest level.

 Now for the next step…